 FujiFilm X100S in 2019?

 It has that great vintage rangefinder look, it’s compact, it’s got a high-quality lens, and it has Fuji’s widely praised set of film simulation modes.
 There’s a lot going for the the FujiFilm X100S, but it’s definitely showing its age given that it debuted in 2013.

 There are so many great and thorough reviews of this camera that I’m not going to rehash all the specs here.
-Rather, I will speak to how the most critical specs impact how the FujiFilm X100S fits into the camera bag of a photographer in 2018 (soon to be 2019), who would be a likely fan of this camera today, and which photographers should probably take a pass on it.
+Rather, I will speak to how the most critical specs impact how the FujiFilm X100S fits into the camera bag of a photographer in 2019, who would be a likely fan of this camera today, and which photographers should probably take a pass on it.

 X100S Quick Specs

 Here’s the quick-and-dirty summary of what you need to know about the specifications and limitations of the FujiFilm X100S:

 - Resolution: 16.3 Megapixels